Kai-Dun/AMBA_APB3/README.md

 # AMBA_APB3

-This project uses APB3 to control two slave memories.
-The address and the data width can be designated whthin 1 ~ 32 bits.
+This project uses APB3 to control two slave memories. "\n" The address and the data width can be designated whthin 1 ~ 32 bits.

 # APB3 Architecture